iUnstable0/iUnstable0/README.md

 - SQL
 - Swift

+NodeJSm and more...

 Languages I'm learning:
 - C#
 - C++
 - TypeScript
 - AppleScript

-HTML, CSS, NodeJS, Svelte, and more...
+HTML, CSS, Svelte (Not really a language), and more...

 My Discord: xbox#8768